da5ch0/da5ch0/README.md

 490+ repos. most of them are exactly what they look like. some of them aren't.

+weapon-shaped helpfulness · capability is vulnerability · the library is open kids, RTFM

 ---

 ### `$ cat /etc/motd`